 Trosyl, a nail solution containing tioconazole, is topically administered to the infection site too, and performs a similar function.

 You can order fungal nail treatment online by using our simple consultation service.
-Our GMC-registered doctors are available to review your case.
+Our pharmacy prescribers and GMC doctors are available to review your case.
 Once approved, your prescription will be safely and securely dispensed from our UK-based pharmacy.
 You can then expect to receive your treatment within one working day.

 Types of Treatment